Shop

 The original Oktoberfest celebrated the wedding of Bavarian Crown Prince Louis (later King Louis I of Bavaria) to Princess Therese Von Sachsen-Hildburghausen in 1810 with a raucous party featuring free beer and food provided by the royal family.

-When pairing foods with these beer styles, Jennings says, “I tend to fall back on the tradition a little bit.”
+Jennings says when pairing foods with these beer styles, “I tend to fall back on the tradition a little bit.”

 You can’t go wrong with pairing your Festbier or Märzen with any of these classic dishes because they’ve been doing it for, well, quite a while.
-(Although, keep in mind that Festbier is currently considered the official beer of Oktoberfest in Munich).
+(Keep in mind that Festbier is currently considered the official beer of Oktoberfest in Munich.)

 Here are some recommendations for traditional plates to eat alongside your Festbier or Märzen.
 Since the possibilities are endless, we recommend using these as a jumping-off point for your own pairings.